peterlionelnewman/czi2png/README.md

 ## Info

-Written by: Pete, 2023, (peterlionelnewman @ gmail com / p.newman @ sydney edu au) Helpful for students I worked with
+Written by: Pete, 2023, (peterlionelnewman @ gmil com / p.newman 'f@' sydney edu au) Helpful for students I worked with

 1. searches a folder for .czi files
 2. exports a mip of each czi channel